I'm always looking to work on the next big thing. Send me an inquiry and lets work.

 Q: What questions do you ask prospective clients?

-A: What are you influences and what do you find most important in a song.
+A: What are you influences and what do you want people to feel when they listen to your song.